 Register into the Datathon Platform

 Register in Datathon website at: https://www.datasciencesociety.net/datathon/register/.
 The registration will go through e-mail confirmation.
 A confirmation email about the registration is received.
 Keep in mind that there might be a delay for receiving it or could be in the spam folder.
-The registration becomes valid after the successful completion of a payment with a valid means of payment.
-Providing a substitute participant is possible at all times.
-The participation fee can be found in the registration form of the respective event.
 Make sure that You have filled-in Your profile, including an avatar (not necessary Your actual photo), Your name, Your data science interest, etc.